econode/ESP32_Steamliner_shifter/README.md

 Please see Landspeed New Zealand (https://www.landspeed.org.nz/)

 **To Do List**<br>
-* Add Defaults version number to alert of changes to sample_defaults, include instructions on how to do diff in VSCode
 * Move Gear change code to a FreeRTOS thead
-* Implement semaphores / mutex to stop multiple triggers on gear change
 * Add servo settle time
-* Add debug level for serial messages

 **Reason for writing this code sample**<br/>
 This code is meant to be a simple working example of using the following technologies.